garretpremo/rxjs-observed-decorator/README.md

 ```

 - Classes with `@Observed` properties should always be instantiated.
+- **Do not** attempt to initialize the Observable property.
+The decorator handles that for you.

 ## Angular Examples
 A simple Service with an `@Observed()` property